 5. Corporate growth

 10. Business succession

-Moreover, for self-motivated participants, there is ample opportunity for personal development through interactive workshops, closed networking events, and an online platform to support communications with the guest lecturers.
+Moreover, for self-motivated participants, there is ample opportunity for personal development through interactive workshops, closed networking events.

 Moreover through guest speakers’ lectures and optional workshops participants will be empowered to: